WE ARE NOW ACCEPTING APPLICATIONS!

 Attention to safety is always important.
 The position does involve guest interaction, so outstanding customer service skills and the ability to entertain and engage with the guests is a must.
 The ability to lead and direct groups as well as effective communication skills is important as well.
 Mechanical background is preferred but not necessarily a must.
 Finally, the position is hands-on with dogs, so you’ve got to enjoy being around our four-legged friends.

-Our Glacier point guides must have a passion for the outdoors and have excellent communication skills to share this passion with others.
-Because they live and work in a remote location, guides must have, or must be able to obtain, a Wilderness Advanced First Aid or a Wilderness First Responder Certification.
+The position is extremely guest service oriented so a love of people is a must.
+As story telling is a large part of the job, strong communication skills are also required.
+Must pass a USCG pre-employment drug test, as well as random testing throughout the season.
+Guides must have, or must be able to obtain, a Wilderness Advanced First Aid or a Wilderness First Responder Certification.
 Our guides must also be physically fit and able to spend large amounts of time standing and paddling a canoe.

 Our Boat Captains safely transport our guests to and from Skagway/Haines and Glacier Point aboard one of our 28 passenger RHIB boats.
 The RHIB boats are custom designed boats, 50 feet long with 3 250HP Yamaha outboards.
 In between trips, the position is responsible for the cleanliness of the boat and for performing refueling and maintenance tasks as needed.
 The position also has a lot of interaction with our guests so good communication and customer service skills are needed.

 At minimum, must have a 50 ton USCG rating.
 Need to pass USCG pre-employment drug testing as well as random testing throughout the season.
 Excellent people skills are also required.

 Management positions, in all of our excursions, may become available occasionally.
 If you are interested in management, please check with us to see if a management position is available in the excursion you are interested in.